Best daily deals

 The JBL Endurance Peak 3 is the best workout earbuds

-If you’re merely looking for workout earbuds to survive an exceptionally sweaty person, the JBL Endurance Peak offers an IP68 rating, so it should be perfectly able to take whatever you dish out, sweat-wise, anyway.
+Suppose you’re merely looking for workout earbuds to survive an exceptionally sweaty person.
+In that case, the JBL Endurance Peak offers an IP68 rating, so it should be perfectly able to take whatever you dish out, sweat-wise, anyway.
 If you’re thinking about lounging by the pool, the ear hooks and waterproofing make these a good choice, as you likely won’t have to worry about fit or splash issues.

 Even if the ear hook design isn’t the most popular, it’s a good feature to have in the gym, trails, or anywhere you’re moving a whole lot.
 This is because it provides a secondary point of stabilization and a sort of fail-safe against your earphones flying out unexpectedly.
 Sure, they may pop out of your ears, but if they’re still hooked on the outer ear, you won’t lose them while moving fast.